The Blog Social

 • Where does your target audience spend time?

-Step 2: Choose Your Power Platform Based on your audit, pick ONE platform and commit to it for 90 days.
+Step 2: Choose Your Power Platform.
+Based on your audit, pick ONE platform and commit to it for 90 days.

 Step 3: Set Up for Success

-• Complete your profile optimization
+• Complete your profile optimisation

 • Create content templates